Willmo103/Home-Assistant-LiteDB/README.md

-# Home Assistant Helper
+# Home Assistant LiteDB

-Home Assistant Helper is a Python script designed to interact with Home Assistant, fetch entities, save them to a local SQLite database, and provide various command-line functionalities.
+Home Assistant LiteDB is a Python script designed to interact with Home Assistant, fetch entities, save them to a local SQLite database, and provide various command-line functionalities.

 ## Features